Anna Moore Shaw

-Anna Moore Shaw, (November 30, 1898 — April 18, 1976) was an Akimel O'odham storyteller, autobiographer, and civic leader.
+Anna Moore Shaw (November 30, 1898 — April 18, 1976) was an Akimel O'odham storyteller, autobiographer, and civic leader.
 She is the first Native American woman to earn a high school diploma in Arizona.

-Biography
+She was incredibly active in the Akimel O'odham (Pima), Piipaash (Maricopa), and the combined Salt River Pima–Maricopa Indian Community.
+Her generation is the first to grow up with both Pima traditions as well as Christianity, which shaped her activism and involvement in both the Church Women United Group, and the Salt and Gila River Reservations.

+Early life

 Moore Shaw's birth name was Chehia, and she was the youngest of 11 children of Red Arrow and Haus Molly.
-She was raised on the Gila River Indian Reservation.
+She was raised "in the shadow of the Estrella Mountains" on the Gila River Indian Reservation, located in south-central Arizona, adjacent to the south side of Phoenix.

+Gila River Indian Reservation, where Anna Moore Shaw was born and raised.

 Moore Shaw's father, nicknamed "the Unbeliever," was one of the last of the Akimel O'odham to convert to Christianity before her birth.
 Upon converting, he changed his name to Josiah Moore.
+Moore recalls the Presbyterian Church becoming an important aspect of Pima life, following the missionary trip of Charles H. Cook to the Gila River Reservation in 1870, in her autobiography, A Pima Past.
 As Moore Shaw grew up, her father insisted she and her siblings learn English and attend boarding school.

-In 1908 she attended the Phoenix Indian School, where she was roommates with Helen Sekaquaptewa, a Hopi writer, for three years.
+From 1908-18 she attended the Phoenix Indian School, where she was roommates with Helen Sekaquaptewa, a Hopi writer, for three years.
 At age 14, she met Ross Shaw at the Phoenix Indian School, whom she later married.
-In 1916, they were separated when Ross went to fight in World War I. In 1920, Moore became the first woman to graduate from the Phoenix Indian School.
+In 1916, they were separated when Ross went to fight in World War I to serve with the Arizona National Guard.
+In 1920, Moore became the first woman to graduate from the Phoenix Indian School.
 She married Ross Shaw, and they moved into his parents' home for a month, in accordance with Akimel O'odham tradition.
-She gave birth to and raised three children, Roderick, Adelaide, and William.
+The couple later moved to Phoenix when Ross Shaw got a job with the Santa Fe Railroad.
+They raised their three children, Roderick, Adeline, and William in Phoenix but were regularly visited by friends and family from Gila and Salt River Reservations.